OrderlyNetwork/evm-cross-chain/readme.md

 forge flatten <contract> > flattened.sol
 ```

-then you can verify it on etherscan using the generated standard json input or flattened solidity file.
+then you can verify it on explorer using the generated standard json input or flattened solidity file.
 Make sure you set the constructor arguments correctly.
 You can goto `https://abi.hashex.org/` to get the abi encoded constructor arguments.

 ## 11. print necessary information of cross-chain service